 Remove Nuisance Aquatic Plants and Accumulated Muck with Hydro-raking

 Whether you enjoy fishing, boating, or swimming, nearly everyone has a lasting memory that centers around a great experience at a lake or pond.
 Unfortunately, the effects of time can slowly alter the appearance of a waterbody until it no longer resembles the place you fondly remember.
-Just as you age, lakes and ponds have a lifespan that is dependent on many factors, including vegetation growth, sedimentation, and more.
+Just as you age, lakes and ponds have a lifespan that is dependent on many factors, including vegetation growth, muck buildup, and more.
 If it is not properly managed, a body of water will eventually fill in with organic materials until it is no more than a small puddle.
 Luckily, there are strategies available to help restore the longevity of your favorite lake or pond.

 Hydro-raking is a tried and true solution to help restore mature waterbodies.